Ioan01/Message-Broker/README.md

 ### Concurrency Issues
 - Race Conditions: When multiple consumers or producers attempt to access and modify the queues simultaneously, race conditions can occur, leading to data corruption or unexpected behavior ( if unmanaged )
 - Message Order: Maintaining the order of messages can be a challenge, especially when multiple consumers are processing messages concurrently, especially since clients can not acknowledge reading messages.
 Some messages may be processed out of order.
-- Starvation: Certain consumers or producers may not get their fair share of resources due to the first-come, first-served policy of the message broker

-## Installation

-TBA

-## Development

-TBA

-#### Building for source

-TBA

 ## License